Solitarystate/terraform-ontap/terraform-netapp-ontap/README.md

-# Terraform NetApp ONTAP Deployment
+# OpenTofu NetApp ONTAP Deployment

-This project provides Terraform modules and configurations for deploying and managing NetApp ONTAP resources in an on-premise environment.
+This project provides OpenTofu modules and configurations for deploying and managing NetApp ONTAP resources in an on-premise environment.
 The modules are designed to facilitate the creation of Storage Virtual Machines (SVMs), volumes, network interfaces, and protocol shares (NFS and CIFS).

+> **Note**: This project uses OpenTofu, a fork of Terraform that is fully compatible with Terraform configurations.
+All Terraform HCL syntax applies here.

 ## Project Structure